Skip to ma into content

 Hydrochloric acid production

-With the help of LiquiSonic® measurement technology, a continuous check of the hydrochloric acid concentration is carried out.
-This makes it possible to detect deviations from the target concentration and react accordingly.
+With the help of LiquiSonic® measurement technology, continuous monitoring of the hydrochloric acid concentration is carried out.
+This allows deviations from the target concentration to be detected and responded to accordingly.

 Your advantage: